thycotic/dsv-docs/product/cli-ref/syntax.md

 For example, in `thy role create`, `role` is the object of the command `create`.
 Some parameters and flags apply only to some commands.
 DSV also includes output modifiers for filtering and formatting responses to commands.

-## Workflows for Creating or Updating Objects

-For many objects, if the command is `create` or `update`, then adding no flags will start a workflow.

-A workflow is a series of questions that guides the user through the creation or update process.
-Workflow supported objects include:

-* thy init (This command is only done with a workflow)
-* thy config auth-provider
-* thy policy
-* thy siem
-* thy pki

-If the object doesn't support a workflow, then the flag `--help` is assumed

 ## Objects

 | Object   | Syntax                                 | Definition                                                                                |